pwhittlesea/pwhittlesea.github.com/cv.markdown

 `2022 - present`
 ___Architect___, Cirium

-Architect accountable for the machine-to-machine interfaces customers use to get data from Cirium (e.g. HTTP APIs, AMQP).
+Architect accountable for the design of machine-to-machine interfaces (e.g. HTTP APIs, AMQP).

 Areas focused on:
+- Work with Sales, Product, Project, Data, SREs, and Security to gather requirements
+- Analyse requirements from the above to design solutions
+- Coordinate multiple teams to allow effective delivery
+- Establish coding practices and set direction amongst development teams
+- Assist teams across many functions with with day-to-day issues encountered
+- Evaluate new technologies and tools for upcoming projects
+- Effective documentation of design (e.g. HLDs)
-- TODO
+- Decomposition of problems

 `2020 - 2022`
 ___Principal Software Engineer___, Cirium